Some Ideas on Recorded Sound

 as such is excellent because it can

-be copied forever without loss or it is "lossless".
+be copied forever without loss or as they say, "lossless".
 In the old days we stored in

-with every copy or generation.
+with repeated copy or generation.
 Data storage of any kind is subject to degradation due to age,

-environment, and use.
+environment, transfer and use.
 The real issue is sound quality, which is also a

-moot argument since anything you heard is analog to begin with (and end with).
+moot argument since anything you hear is analog to begin with and end with.

 That's the way speakers work and the way ears work so in the last analysis

 it's all analog.
-Digital is just a way to represent analog, and a very
+Digital is just a way to represent analog, and if

 efficient, convenient, inexpensive way to keep sound.
 When